 Following on from these pictures, the first official footage arrived on August 21 as part of an HBO Max sizzle reel.
 Closing out the promotional package with a few seconds of footage, we finally saw multiple characters in action.

 From Joel carrying Sarah in the dramatic intro to Ellie’s heartbreaking story of loss, and even a brief glimpse of a Clicker embedded in a wall, this footage revealed a great deal despite its short duration.
-As for now, a full trailer is still on the horizon so it’s safe to expect a more in-depth look in the coming weeks.

 With production now underway on The Last of Us TV show, plenty of filming is being done on external sets.
 To capture the post-apocalyptic nature of the series, many of these outdoor locations have been sectioned off and completely overhauled for the sake of the shoot.